Carole Flatau was a composer, publisher, editor, educator, and proponent of American folk music.

 Her students have gone on to edit music magazine, to work in higher education, church organist, serve on a foundation for a conservatory of music, publish and compose music for multimedia that has been placed on numerous major networks for television and streaming services.

 Jane’s works for piano have received numerous awards.
 Her late intermediate piano solo “Skeleton Skedaddle” received a certificate of achievement in the 1991 Billboard Song Contest.
 In 2017, “Snow Swirls” took first place, and in the following year she took third place with “Fantasy Flight”, composed in honor of the Wright Brothers, in the Ohio Federation of Music Clubs Adult Composer category.
 The duet, “Gems On The Lake”, won the Ohio Music Teachers’ State Duet Composition Contest, which along with “Skeleton Skedaddle” has been included in the National Federation of Music Club 2020-2024 Bulletin.
-Other awards include the Award of Merit from the National Federation of Music Clubs’ Parade of American Music, and Honorable Mention from Billboard Song Contest, Composers’ Guild International Composition Contest for the piano solo "Mostly Ghostly", John Lennon Songwriting Contest, and National Federation of Music Clubs Adult Composers Contest.
+Other awards include the Award of Merit from the National Federation of Music Clubs’ Parade of American Music, and Honorable Mention from Billboard Song Contest, Composers’ Guild International Composition Contest for the piano solo "Mostly Ghostly", John Lennon Songwriting Contest, and, favorable mention in 1987 from the National Federation of Music Clubs Adult Composers Contest for her piano solo “Prisms.”

-Hergo’s piano music have been published over the years by The Boston Music Company/Music Sales and CPP/Belwin/Warner Bros.
-Nouvelle Music Publishing is now releasing new collections of her works and those which have been previously out of print.
+Hergo’s piano music has been sold all over the country for decades by The Boston Music Company/Music Sales and CPP/Belwin/Warner Bros.
+Since 2017 Nouvelle Music Publishing has been releasing new collections of her works and those which were previously out of print.

 William Allen Myers